 In this case, the hardware setup part is easy.
 Connect the WAN (Internet) port of the router — or the primary router unit of your mesh — to a LAN port of the gateway (or the existing router).

 Now configure your new router to our liking, and you’re all set.
 But it’s easy said than done.
-There are three things you need to keep in mind.
+There are a couple of things to keep in mind.

 Different local IP address for each router

-Your new router’s IP address must be different from that of the existing gateway.
-This address is often referred to as the “Default Gateway” IP, which is not related to the actual gateway.
+Your new router’s local IP address must be different from that of the existing gateway.
+This address is often referred to as the “Default Gateway IP,” which is not related to the actual gateway.
 It’s quite rare that you have to worry about this, though.

 That’s because chances are they are already different by default, and many routers are smart enough to automatically change its IP when it detects that the gateway already uses the same one.